 In Part 1 of this 3-part mini-series about naming your scanned digital master files, we discussed how important I feel it is to start your filenames with the date the photo was taken.
 And this date is most useful when placed in the 4-digit: Year – Month – Day format.

-So now with part 2, we're going to cover adding a description to your photo right in the middle of your filename.
+So now, with Part 2, we will cover adding a description to your photo right in the middle of your filename.

 Part 2 – Add a Description to Your Photo

-Additionally, a filename can permanently take the place of much of the handwritten “caption” information you may or may not already have on the back or even front (sometimes) of your photographs.
+Additionally, a filename can permanently replace much of the handwritten “caption” information you may or may not already have on the back or even front (sometimes) of your photographs.

-For this, I think you should come up with a method that works best for you.
+For this, I think you should devise a method that works best for you.
 But do you and your photos a favor and make whatever method you choose be … (drum roll here) …. useful.

-What's useful is adding a description that will mean something to someone who is unfamiliar with the photo.
+What’s useful is adding a description that will mean something to someone unfamiliar with the photo.

-This filename you give it – often hammered out in a hurry – may not seem very important to you at the time you type it in.
-Maybe it's because you are actually in the photograph and are completely familiar with everything about it – the time it took place, where it took place and everyone in it.
-Or maybe it's a photograph cherished by someone else in your family where even though you weren't around to have lived it, you have heard the story about it many many times through the years.
+This filename you give it – often hammered out in a hurry – may not seem very important to you when you type it in.
+Maybe it’s because you are actually in the photograph and are completely familiar with everything about it – the time it took place, where it took place, and everyone in it.
+Or maybe it’s a photograph cherished by someone else in your family where even though you weren’t around to have lived it, you have heard the story about it many, many times through the years.
 In either case, you are taking for granted the knowledge you have stored up in that head of yours.